consfyi/data/README.md

   /// The GPS coordinates of the venue, if any.
 This may be unset for e.g. virtual conventions. latLng?: [number, number];

+  /// The number of attendees for historical cons. attendance?: number,

   /// Sources this data is from. sources?: string[];
 }